Snap election: Japan

-In Japan, a snap election is called when a prime minister dissolves the lower house of the Diet of Japan.
+In Japan, a snap election is called when a prime minister dissolves the lower house of the National Diet.
 The act is based on Article 7 of the Constitution of Japan, which can be interpreted as saying that the prime minister has the power to dissolve the lower house after so advising the Emperor.
 Almost all general elections of the lower house have been snap elections since 1947, when the current constitution was enacted.
 The only exception was 1976 election, when the Prime Minister Takeo Miki was isolated within his own Liberal Democratic Party.
 The majority of LDP politicians opposed Miki's decision not to dissolve the lower house until the end of its 4-year term.

 Kazakhstan

-Nationally, general elections in Kazakhstan are held every five years.
-According to the Constitutional Law, the President may call a snap election both for parliamentary and presidential races and must held no later than two months respectively after which they are called.
+Nationally, elections for president and parliament in Kazakhstan are held every seven and five years, respectively.
+According to the Constitutional Law, the President may call a snap election for both and must held no later than two months respectively after which they are called.